Ancient Voices for the Modern Soul

 +

-DAY 1–2Read Proverbs 1–9 slowly.
+DAY 1–2Read Proverbs 1–9.
 Note every appearance of "wisdom" and "Lady Wisdom."
 How is wisdom described — as a system or as a relationship?

 DAY 4–5Read Psalm 1 and Psalm 19.
 What does the psalmist say about God's Word?
-How does meditating on it produce wisdom?
 What would "delighting in the law" look like for you?

 DAY 6–7Reflect: Write your own definition of wisdom after this week.
-How does it differ from intelligence, knowledge, or experience?
+How does it differ from intelligence or knowledge?
 What do you most need wisdom for right now?

 WEEK 2Proverbs — Wisdom in the Everyday